ccbogel/QualCoder/README.md

 To launch, you can create a shortcut to the QualCoder.py file to start QualCoder.

-This will install QualCoder in the /usr/share directory and create a launcher.
 Alternatively move to the qualcoder directory and run the qualcoder.py file in a terminal: python3 qualcoder.py

 ### MacOS